Scott Tenorman Must Die: Plot

 Eric Cartman boasts to Stan Marsh, Kenny McCormick and Kyle Broflovski that he is the first to reach puberty, since he has gotten his first pubic hairs.
-However, not knowing that "getting pubes" means growing them yourself, Cartman only has pubic hair because he bought a handful of it from high schooler Scott Tenorman for $10.
+However, not knowing that "getting pubes" means growing them yourself, Cartman only has pubic hair because he bought a handful of it from high schooler Scott Tenorman for $16.12.
 Outraged at having been conned, Cartman tries various methods to get his money back but is constantly outwitted by Scott.
 After Scott makes Cartman beg for the money and sing that he is a "little piggy", Scott burns the money in front of him, after which Cartman starts to plot revenge.

 Cartman attempts to train a pony to bite off Scott's penis, but Jimbo Kern later tells him that the best way to humiliate Scott is to find and exploit his weaknesses.
 After learning that Scott's favorite band is Radiohead, Cartman has the town see a video clip of them being interviewed, with the band members' audio poorly dubbed over by Cartman, making them say how much they hate Scott.
 However, Scott one-ups Cartman by showing a video of Cartman doing his piggy song.
-Everyone laughs at Cartman's humiliation, including Kenny who dies while laughing.
+Everyone laughs at Cartman's humiliation, including Kenny who literally laughs himself to death.
 Enraged, Cartman writes a letter to Radiohead to get them to visit South Park, claiming that Scott is a victim of "cancer, in his ass".
 Cartman tells Stan and Kyle of his plan to get Scott's penis bitten off at a chili cook-off, which Radiohead would arrive at and see him crying, making them think lowly of Scott.
 Afterward, due to disliking Cartman, Stan and Kyle warn Scott.
 Cartman then arrives and gives Scott his invitation and a ticket for a pony ride.
 After Cartman leaves, Scott tells his parents of the pony on the farm, which prompts his parents to go and save it that night.
-Also, in an attempt to publicly humiliate Cartman again, Scott cooks a chili intentionally contaminated with pubic hairs.
+Also, in an attempt to publicly humiliate Cartman again, Scott cooks a chili intentionally contaminated with the pubic hair of every teenager in town.